aviadbi1/telegram-f1/README.md

 # F1-Schedule Bot

-This project implements a simple Telegram bot written in TypeScript that displays the Formula 1 calendar.
-The bot responds to two text commands:
+This project implements a simple Telegram bot written in TypeScript that displays the Formula 1 calendar and standings.
+The bot responds to the following text commands:

-* `full calendar` – shows the full race schedule for the current season.
+* `full` – shows the full race schedule for the current season.
-* `next race` – shows information about the upcoming race.
+* `next` – shows information about the upcoming race.
+* `drivers` – current driver championship standings.
+* `teams` – current constructor championship standings.

 All times are converted to Israel time (Asia/Jerusalem).